Tanzania: Legislature

-All legislative power relating to mainland Tanzania and union matters is vested in the National Assembly, which is unicameral and has a maximum of 357 members.
+All legislative power relating to mainland Tanzania and union matters is vested in the National Assembly, which is unicameral and has 393 members.
 These include members elected to represent constituencies, the attorney general, five members elected by the Zanzibar house of representatives from among its own members, the special women's seats that constitute at least 30% of the seats that any party has in the assembly, the speaker of the assembly (if not otherwise a member of the assembly), and the persons (not more than ten) appointed by the president.
 The Tanzania Electoral Commission demarcates the mainland into constituencies in the number determined by the commission with the consent of the president.

 Judiciary

 Tanzania's legal system is based on English common law.

 Tanzania has a four-level judiciary.
 The lowest-level courts on the Tanzanian mainland are the Primary Courts.
 In Zanzibar, the lowest-level courts are the Kadhi's Courts for Islamic family matters and the Primary Courts for all other cases.
 On the mainland, appeal is to either the District Courts or the Resident Magistrates Courts.
 In Zanzibar, appeal is to the Kadhi's Appeal Courts for Islamic family matters and the Magistrates Courts for all other cases.
 From there, appeal is to the High Court of Mainland Tanzania or Zanzibar.
 No appeal regarding Islamic family matters can be made from the High Court of Zanzibar.
 Otherwise, the final appeal is to the Court of Appeal of Tanzania.

 The High Court of mainland Tanzania has three divisions – commercial, labour, and land – and 15 geographic zones.
 The High Court of Zanzibar has an industrial division, which hears only labour disputes.

 Mainland and union judges are appointed by the Chief Justice of Tanzania, except for those of the Court of Appeal and the High Court, who are appointed by the president of Tanzania.

 Tanzania is a party to the Rome Statute of the International Criminal Court.